Luuk3333/FFA320Connector/README.md

 ## Installation

-The folder FFA320Connector must be placed in the A320\plugins folder, or in the main X-Plane\Resources\plugins folder.
+The folder FFA320Connector must be placed in the ''X-Plane\Aircrafts\A320\plugins'' folder.

 ## Building the FFA320 Connector on Windows